Berkeaerospike/spring-jmh-aerospike/README.md

-# Simple web application using Java, Spring Boot, Aerospike database, and JMH.
+# Java, Spring Boot, Aerospike database, and JMH.

 Project tutorial with an easy step-by-step instructions can be found here: